jeraldrich/viminit/README.md

 # viminit
 My vim config.
 This script is dumb, simple, and has no dependencies.
 Works on linux, freebsd, osx.

+- standardizes python files to use autoindented pep8 whitespace
 - nerdtree (ctrl+\ shows dir tree)
 - nerdcommenter (makes mass commenting / uncommenting easier)
 - vim-surround (siX surrounds word in X)